tugraz-isds/mva/README.md

 npm run build
 ```

+This command creates `build` folder which can be deployed.
 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.